top of page

 Here’s an interesting statistic for you.

-Most South Asian adults have grown up in homes where saying “no” often resulted in rejection, reactivity, guilt trips, or disappointment.
-Boundaries were not modeled.
-They were punished.
+Most South Asian adults grow up in homes where saying “no” often leads to rejection, reactivity, guilt trips, or disappointment.
+Boundaries are rarely modeled; instead, they are punished.

-These dynamics and patterns are inherited and show up years later in unexpected ways.
-For example, people pleasing, overachievement, perfectionism, burnout, and uncertainty in making authentic decisions.
+These dynamics and patterns are inherited and manifest years later in unexpected ways.
+For example, people-pleasing, overachievement, perfectionism, burnout, and uncertainty in making authentic decisions can all stem from these early experiences.

-As a South-Asian owned therapy practice in New York, Boundless has supported one too many South Asians (150 +) with stories like the above.
-We specialize in helping first-gen adults navigate these deeply ingrained patterns through a trauma-informed and culturally responsive lens.
+As a South Asian-owned therapy practice in New York, Boundless has supported over 150 South Asians with stories like these.
+We specialize in helping first-generation adults navigate these deeply ingrained patterns through a trauma-informed and culturally responsive lens.

-Imagine a world in which honoring yourself and honoring your parents didn’t have to be in conflict?
-A world in which you can hold space for boundaries and connection.
+Imagine a world where honoring yourself and your parents doesn’t have to be in conflict.
+A world where you can hold space for both boundaries and connection.

-In this blog, we will explore how reparenting and south asian therapy for adults in NYC can empower you to untangle love from guilt, care from obligation - and finally, say no without shame.
-We will also discuss how therapy can help you to show up in the world with more self-trust, clarity, and freedom.
+In this blog, we will explore how reparenting and south asian therapy for adults in NYC can empower you to untangle love from guilt and care from obligation.
+You will learn how to say no without shame.
+We will also discuss how therapy can help you show up in the world with more self-trust, clarity, and freedom.

 Understanding Guilt and Obligation in South Asian Families

-To break this down, we are going to call to mind the traditional concept of “Seva” aka “Selfless service”.
-This Sanskrit word finds its roots in Hinduism and Sikhism, describing selfless action without reward.
-Modernly, it is seen as be selfless dedication to others.
+To break this down, let’s consider the traditional concept of “Seva,” or “Selfless service.”
+This Sanskrit word has roots in Hinduism and Sikhism, describing selfless action without reward.
+In modern times, it has come to mean selfless dedication to others.
 Unfortunately, this noble idea has been distorted in today's society.
-Instead of it being a heart-led, voluntary, and truly selfless act, it has morphed into a stoic expectation.
-One must always put others first, which includes your parents, societal perception, and family.
+Instead of being a heart-led, voluntary act, it has morphed into a stoic expectation.
+One must always put others first, including parents, societal perceptions, and family.

-The pressure to be a “good child” equates to being obedient, emotionally attuned to others, and self-sacrificing - even at the cost of yourself.
-Guilt is unconsciously weaponized by elders to enforce family commitment and loyalty.
-Over time, this quest to be the "dutiful" one breeds resentment and results in disconnection from one's family and culture - particularly among immigrant families.
+The pressure to be a “good child” equates to being obedient, emotionally attuned to others, and self-sacrificing—even at the cost of your own well-being.
+Guilt is often weaponized by elders to enforce family commitment and loyalty.
+Over time, this quest to be the "dutiful" one breeds resentment and leads to disconnection from family and culture, particularly among immigrant families.

 What Is Reparenting Therapy in NYC—and Why It Works

-Reparenting therapy is immensely effective in healing emotional wounds, particularly amongst folks who felt like their emotional needs were neglected as children.
-This therapeutic approach empowers adults to reconnect and heal past emotional wounds.
-As we all know, our parents did the best they could with what they knew.
-However, even good people reparent themselves by exploring how past experiences, particularly those of childhood parenting, have impacted their present-day emotional experiences, relationships, and patterns.
+Reparenting therapy is immensely effective in healing emotional wounds, particularly for those who felt their emotional needs were neglected as children.
+This therapeutic approach empowers adults to reconnect with and heal past emotional wounds.
+Our parents did the best they could with what they knew.
+However, even good people can benefit from reparenting themselves by exploring how childhood experiences have impacted their present-day emotional experiences, relationships, and patterns.

-For South Asian adults, this process can be especially powerful when done through a culturally responsive lens—one that acknowledges the tension between collectivist values and individual needs, honors loyalty to family, and still makes room to heal from guilt, suppression, and emotional neglect.
+For South Asian adults, this process can be especially powerful when approached through a culturally responsive lens.
+This lens acknowledges the tension between collectivist values and individual needs, honors loyalty to family, and still makes room to heal from guilt, suppression, and emotional neglect.

 Why Saying ‘No’ Feels Unsafe—And How to Reclaim It

-For many adults, particularly South Asian adults, saying no doesn’t feel like boundary setting - but rather, it feels like disappointing or letting someone down.
-The nervous system then registers boundary setting as a threat, something that has historically evoked anger, guilt tripping, or punishment.
-Hence, this fear often results in the “fawn response," aka people pleasing.
-Pleasing people becomes your nervous system's survival strategy - “as long as I do what they want, I will be safe”.
+For many adults, particularly South Asian adults, saying no doesn’t feel like boundary-setting.
+Instead, it feels like disappointing or letting someone down.
+The nervous system registers boundary-setting as a threat, evoking anger, guilt-tripping, or punishment.
+This fear often results in the “fawn response,” where people-pleasing becomes a survival strategy.
+The belief is, “as long as I do what they want, I will be safe.”

-South asian therapy teaches clients how to practice micro-boundaries - powerful but small nos in the safety of the therapeutic relationship.
+South Asian therapy teaches clients how to practice micro-boundaries—small, powerful “no’s” in the safety of the therapeutic relationship.
 Over time, clients learn to reframe “no” as an act of self-preservation rather than selfishness.
-Soothing the wound that birthed people pleasing looks like rewriting emotional scripts that previously equated “love” with self-abandonment.
+Soothing the wound that birthed people-pleasing involves rewriting emotional scripts that previously equated “love” with self-abandonment.

-Begin with micro-boundaries – Practice saying no to small, low-stakes things to build confidence and safety in your body.
+• Begin with Micro-Boundaries: Start by practicing saying no to small, low-stakes requests.
+This builds confidence and safety in your body.

-Guilt is a passing emotion, not a mandate to act – Notice when guilt shows up, and remind yourself it’s a learned response—not a moral truth.
+• Recognize Guilt as a Passing Emotion: Notice when guilt arises and remind yourself it’s a learned response—not a moral truth.

 What Reparenting Looks Like in Therapy for South Asians at Boundless

-We begin by exploring family dynamics, gathering familial history, identifying emotional roles (like the caretaker or peacekeeper), and the origins of guilt or obligation.
+We begin by exploring family dynamics, gathering familial history, identifying emotional roles (like caretaker or peacekeeper), and uncovering the origins of guilt or obligation.

-With safety established, clients start setting small boundaries in their day-to-day life and practice using tools to regulate the nervous system in real time.
+With safety established, clients start setting small boundaries in their daily lives and practice using tools to regulate their nervous systems in real-time.

 This phase often involves grieving unmet needs, holding space for your younger self, reworking self-beliefs, identifying and reframing negative core beliefs, and allowing space for pleasure, rest, and self-trust.